garciadd/WqSat_Get/README.md

-# WqSat_get: A Python Package for Satellite Image Download
+# WqSat_Get: A Python Package for Satellite Image Download
 ## Overview
-WqSat_get is a Python package designed for efficient downloading of satellite images from Sentinel-2 and Sentinel-3 platforms.
+WqSat_Get is a Python package designed for efficient downloading of satellite images from Sentinel-2 and Sentinel-3 platforms.
 The package simplifies the process of querying, filtering, and downloading high-resolution satellite imagery using the Copernicus Open Access Hub API.
 It also supports execution via the command line.

-—
 ## Authors
 Daniel García-Díaz & Fernando Aguilar
 Email: (garciad & aguilarf) @ifca.unican.es